The US Topo Series

 In 2017, the US Topo map production system was redesigned and modernized to provide a system that facilitates long term goals for more efficient production and continued product improvements.
 The new system produces maps in a format that uses a different georeferencing mechanism, compliant with ISO 32000.
 The new products can continue to be viewed and printed with Adobe Reader or any comparable PDF viewing software.
 Learn more about US Topo.

 Historical Topographic Maps – Preserving the Past

-In 2009, USGS began the release of a new generation of topographic maps (US Topo) in electronic form, and is now complementing them with the release of high-resolution scans of more than 178,000 historical topographic maps of the United States.
-The topographic map remains an indispensable tool for everyday use in government, science, industry, land-use and management planning, history, and recreation.
+In 2009, USGS began the release of a new generation of topographic maps (US Topo) in electronic form and is now complementing them with the release of high-resolution scans of more than 178,000 older topographic maps of the United States.
+This collection of maps, called the Historical Topographic Map Collection, is continually updated as additional historic maps are discovered.

 As physical and cultural features change over time, maps are updated and revised, and new editions printed.
 Although out of date, historical maps are often useful to scientists, historians, environmentalists, genealogists and others researching a particular geographic location or area.
 A series of maps of the same area published over a period of time can show how an area looked before development and provide a detailed view of changes over time.

 Because historical maps are stored in a limited number of collections and are not readily available, the USGS National Geospatial Program (NGP) has begun to convert these historical printed topographic quadrangles to an electronic format.
 This serves the dual purpose of creating a master catalog and digital archive copies of the irreplaceable collection of topographic maps in the USGS Reston Map Library, as well as making the maps available for viewing and downloading from the USGS Store and from The National Map Downloader.